KubaKaszycki/libMhO/DEVELOPER.md

 # Developer notes
 ## Coding style
-We use here modified Berkeley coding style.
-Everything goes indented with a tab, macros by one space.
+We use here modified GNU coding style.
+Everything goes indented with two spaces, macros by one space.
 This is equivalent to call to GNU indent:

-	indent -orig -ppi1 -i8 -ut file
+	indent -gnu file

 If you have this tool, I kindly ask you to put some effort and format the files.